scitokens/scitokens-oauth2-server/README.md

 which launches the command line interface.
 Documentation for the CLI is available in the [OA4MP CLI documentation](http://grid.ncsa.illinois.edu/myproxy/oauth/server/manuals/cli.xhtml).

+First issue the `use clients` command, followed by `ls` to list available clients.
+Clients that are not approved are flagged with `(N)` in the second column.
+To approve a client you need the `client_id_string` which is in the third column (before the client name).

+Next run `approve /client_id_string` (note the `/` at the start of the `client_id_string` which is not printed by `ls`).
+Provide an approver name (which is a free-form string), set the client to approved, and save.

 An example session is shown below.
-First issue the `use clients` command, followed by `ls` to list available clients.

-Next run `approve /clientid` (note the `/` at the start of the client ID which is not printed by `ls`).
-Provide an approver name (free-form string) and set the client to approved and save.

 ```
 *************************************************************
 * OA4MP2 OAuth 2/OIDC CLI (Command Line Interpreter)        *